VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `Rtl`: If set to true, the the modal content will be rendred Right-to-Left.

 `CloseButtonText`: Defines the close button text.

+`CloseButtonCss`: Css class used for close button placed in modal's footer.

+`ShowCloseOnHeader`: if set true, then close button(X) will be shown on modal's header

 ***Callbacks:***